 - a.
-The target tape recorder/reproducer for a track spread format is a longitudinal fixed-head machine described in Appendix D of this standard and not one employing parallel HDDR or rotary head recording characteristics. - b.
-The code generated for longitudinal tape recording shall be randomized non-return-tozero-level (RNRZ-L) or bi-phase-level as described in Chapter 4 and Appendix D of this standard.
+The target tape recorder/reproducer for a track spread format is a longitudinal fixed-head machine described in Annex A-2 and not one employing parallel HDDR or rotary head recording characteristics. - b.
+The code generated for longitudinal tape recording shall be randomized non-return-tozero-level (RNRZ-L) or bi-phase-level as described in Chapter 4 and Annex A-2.